hay/wikilope/README.md

 Do the classical [Getting to Philosopy](https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy) effect, starting from the English language Wikipedia version of the 'Amsterdam' article.

     wikilope -l en -a Amsterdam

+More examples can be found in the [examples](./examples) directory.

 ## License
 MIT &copy; [Hay Kranen](http://www.haykranen.nl)